 Brain Donation Brochures

-We have two 8.5 x 11-inch tri-fold brochures describing brain donation.
+We have three 8.5 x 11-inch tri-fold brochures describing brain donation.
 These brochures are suitable for color or black-and-white printing.
 Download our three brochures about brain donation to enable research for certain disorders:

 Contact us to investigate brain donation for your family.
 Of course, it is less stress for your family if you contact us before end of life is imminent or has occurred.
 In any case, we will help you as best we can.